 Withdrawal from school: Should it be necessary for you to withdraw from ALL classes, you should contact the PVAMU Certifying Official immediately.
 If you are called to active duty, there are options; refer to the university catalog or contact the PVAMU Certifying Official for more details.

-Change in major: Should you decide to change your major (program) you MUST complete school and VA forms.
-After you have changed your major with your college advisor, your PVAMU Certifying Official will ask you to fill out a VA Form 22-1995 (Chapter 30, 31, 32, 34, 1606 or 1607) or a VA Form 22-5495 (Chapter 35 only).
+Change in major: Should you decide to change your major (program) you MUST complete school forms.
+After you have changed your major with your college advisor, bring a copy to the PVAMU Certifying Official.

 Change in place of training: Should you change your place of training, it is necessary to complete a VA Form 22-1995 (Chapters 30, 31, 32, 34, 1606 or 1607) or a VA Form 22-5495 (Chapter 35 only).